kiranV29/Practise/README.md

 # Practise Hi i am kiran

-i ma in iit madras
+i am in iit madras

+hello this is mihir